91jpark19/2021_Spring_finals/README.md

 \<Figure 1: Inverted U-shape>

 As \<Figure 1> from [Krishnarajan et al. (2016)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2822231) illustrates, where the democracy index is around 5 has the highest probability of starting the civil war.
 Even though prior research suggests that there is a relationship between the level of democracy and the likelihood of civil violence, their approach is different from this study's approach.
-This study
+While prior research explains the likelihood of civil violence with the level of democracy, this study explains how the level of democracy increased or decreased by fatalities.

 **3. Hypotheses